EditoriaL Assessment

 If you’re not quite ready for a full Manuscript Critique, an Editorial Assessment offers a clear, thoughtful entry point.

-An Editorial Assessment offers a diagnostic overview of an extract of up to 10,000 words, helping you test the direction, voice, and structure of your manuscript before committing to a full critique or edit.
-The feedback focuses on the material provided rather than the full manuscript arc.
-This service is designed to give you direction, insight, and confidence without the depth or scale of a full critique.
+It is designed to give you direction, insight, and confidence without the depth or scale of a full manuscript review.
 It focuses on how your writing is working at a structural and stylistic level, helping you understand what’s landing well and where you might want to refine your approach.

-It’s particularly useful if you’re at an earlier stage of your project, or if you’d like professional feedback on a smaller section of your work before committing to a full manuscript review.
+It’s particularly useful if you’re at an earlier stage of your project, if you are preparing your opening chapters for submission to literary agents, or if you’d like professional feedback on a smaller section of your work before committing to a full manuscript review.

 Vintage typewriter placed by a window, bathed in warm light.